Daksh777/SpotifyNoPremium/README.md

 - Removes ad placeholders (in Home tab and above the now playing bar)
 - Adds pointer cursors to clickable elements (See [#10](https://github.com/Daksh777/SpotifyNoPremium/discussions/10))

-> **Note for users who install this manually:** Make sure to use the latest Spicetify CLI and Spotify App.
-Run `spicetify upgrade` and then `spicetify backup apply` to update Spicetify to the latest version.

 # Screenshots

 | Before | After |